DavidAppleyard.com

 (1) The police were unable to find any motive (reason) for the killing.

-(2) Occasionally, motive is an alternative spelling for 'motif' above.
+(2) Occasionally, motive is an alternative spelling for "motif" above.

 naturalism + naturism (1) Naturalism is the study of animals, plants and living things.

-(2) In art naturalism is the portrayal of nature as it really is.
+(2) In art, naturalism is the portrayal of nature as it really is.
 This is in stark contrast to idealism.

-(3) In literature naturalism is a frank and detailed depiction of life as it really is.
+(3) In literature, naturalism is a frank and detailed depiction of life as it really is.

 (1) Naturism is an appreciation of the beauty of nature.

-(2) Naturism is also another name for nudism, i.e. coming closer to nature by removing one's clothes.
+(2) Naturism is also another name for nudism, i.e. coming closer to nature by removing all one's clothes.

 neglect + negligence Neglect is a failure to take good care of something or someone, or simply a failure to do something you are supposed to do.